-- Surface cleaning is the necessary first step of any disinfection process - Cleaning will remove organic matter, salts and visible soil but also a substantial amount of unwanted microbes - If the surface is not cleaned before the terminal reprocessing procedures are started, the success of the sterilization or disinfection process is compromised
+- Surface cleaning is the necessary first step of any disinfection process - Cleaning will remove organic matter, salts and visible soil but also a substantial amount of unwanted microbes. - If the surface isn't cleaned before the terminal reprocessing procedures have started, the success of the sterilisation or disinfection process will be compromised.

-What's the difference between cleaning, sanitizing and disinfecting?
+What's the difference between cleaning, sanitising and disinfecting?